-According to U.S. News and World Report, the University of Wisconsin Hospitals & Clinics is ranked among the nation’s top 50 hospitals in numerous specialties, including Otolaryngology – Head & Neck Surgery.
+According to US News & World Report, the University of Wisconsin Hospitals & Clinics is ranked among the nation’s top 50 hospitals in numerous specialties, including Otolaryngology – Head & Neck Surgery.
 These rankings are based on patient volume, utilization of advanced technologies, nursing intensity, and presence of a high level trauma center.

-The UW Hospital, with 592 beds, is the main training site for residents.
-Otolaryngology residents will also spend a significant amount of time at the American Family Children’s Hospital and the William S. Middleton Memorial Veterans Hospital, both located immediately adjacent to the UW Hospital.
+University Hospital, with 648 beds, is the main training site for residents.
+Otolaryngology residents will also spend a significant amount of time at the American Family Children’s Hospital and the William S. Middleton Memorial Veterans Hospital, both located immediately adjacent to University Hospital.
 Additional training sites include Meriter Hospital and Transformations Plastic Surgery Center.

 The clinical training environment for Otolaryngology residents is exceptional, and the operative experience here is robust both in terms of quantity and quality.
 Residents will acquire outstanding clinical and surgical skills that will serve them well whether they pursue private practice or sub-specialty fellowship training/academics.
-Over the last 5 years, two-thirds of our graduating residents have secured competitive fellowship positions in facial plastic surgery, head and neck surgery, pediatric otolaryngology, and craniofacial surgery.
+Over the last 5 years, two-thirds of our graduating residents have secured competitive fellowship positions, including matches in facial plastic surgery, rhinology/skull base surgery, head & neck surgery, pediatric otolaryngology, and craniofacial surgery.
 The rest have joined strong private groups, with practices encompassing the full range of general otolaryngology.

 Academic and research opportunities are interwoven throughout residency, including research education seminars (bi-monthly), dedicated research blocks (3 months during PGY-3 year), and quarterly head and neck research update meetings.
 The research and education support system is excellent, and residents have access to temporal bone dissection and microsurgery labs, a laryngeal physiology facility, surgical skills labs, and an accredited simulation center.
-In addition, the UW Hospitals & Clinics is located on the edge of the larger University of Wisconsin campus, where there is opportunity to collaborate with a myriad of academic programs — from engineering to education — and participate in interdisciplinary basic and translational research.
+In addition, University Hospital is located on the edge of the larger University of Wisconsin-Madison campus, where there is opportunity to collaborate with myriad academic programs — from engineering to education — and participate in interdisciplinary basic and translational research.